Definition of Accounting Method

 Accounting methods generally are of two types

 - Accrual Method

 1. Cash Method

 Under this method, each transaction is recorded on a cash basis.
 Under this method, income or expense will be recorded in the books only it is actually received or paid.
 It is one of the parts of the accounting method which generally followed by a small organization.
-It helps in measuring the actual cash flow of the organization. it does not play an important role in the decision making the process for long term projection.
+It helps in measuring the actual cash flow of the organization. it does not play an important role in the decision-making process for long term projection.

 2. Accrual Method